netbeast/docs/chapters/advanced/create_your_first_plugin.md

   }
 ```

-### The hardware
+### The hardware: a hacked example
-We are going to mimic hardware connection by creating a really simple webapp.
+We are going to **mimic hardware** connection by creating a really simple webapp.
 For the result below you must copy paste the following code for a new **index.html**: